176 New Zealand Trivia Questions (Ranked From Easiest to Hardest)

 Answer: Kiwi

-116. As of 2013, which non-official language is the third most widely spoken in New Zealand?
-(Hint: It’s a Polynesian language and about half of all people who speak it live on two islands in the South Pacific)
+105. Which non-official language is the third most widely spoken in New Zealand?
+It’s a Polynesian language and about half of all people who speak it live on two islands in the South Pacific.

 Answer: Samoan